Table of Contents

 Spans

-An I-section beam can be used for a span up to 33 to 100 feet due to manufacturing limitations, while an H-section beam can be used for a span up to 330 feet since it can be made in any size or height.
+An I-section beam can be used for a span of up to 33 to 100 feet due to manufacturing limitations, while an H-section beam can be used for a span of up to 330 feet since it can be made in any size or height.

 Economy